 If you want to include an allergy advice box, you can refer the consumers to the ingredients list, but you must not repeat the allergens.

-If an allergen is not intentionally used, but there is a risk of cross-contamination (eg if the product is made in a factory that processes peanuts), you may include a ‘may contain...’ statement.
+If an allergen is not intentionally used, but there is a risk of cross-contamination (eg if the product is made in a factory that processes peanuts), you may include a 'may contain...' statement.
 However this is not a legal requirement.
 You should only use precautionary allergen labelling when you have determined the risk of allergen cross-contamination is real and cannot remove it.

 Allergen information on loose foods